prakashlab/squid-tracking/README.md

 ## Getting Started

 The tracking microscope is run using software (written in Python) that runs on standard PC, and handles the real-time image-processing and GUI interaction with the user, along with firmware that runs on a microcontroller (Arduin Due).
 The code for each of those can be found within the *software* and *firmware* folders, respectively.

+## News
+**5 Dec 2020** We are currently working towards a release of the latest software and firmware versions.
+Please watch this space for updates!

 # Selected Publications
 1. Krishnamurthy, Deepak, Hongquan Li, François Benoit du Rey, Pierre Cambournac, Adam G. Larson, Ethan Li, and Manu Prakash.
 "Scale-free vertical tracking microscopy."
 Nature Methods (2020): 1-12.
 [Weblink](https://www.nature.com/articles/s41592-020-0924-7)